imixs/imixs-cloud/doc/SETUP.md

 ### Customize Setup

-By editing the `scripts/setup.yaml` before you run the init command, you can customize various settings of your cluster
+By editing the `scripts/setup.yaml` before you run the init command, you can customize various settings of your cluster.
+You will find a detailed description of all available API settings [here](https://kubernetes.io/docs/reference/config-api/kubeadm-config.v1beta3/).

 **clusterName**

 Uncomment the clusterName to give your cluster a custom name.
 This makes it more easy to identify your cluster when working with different clusters.

 	clusterName: "[YOUR-CLUSTER-NAME]"

+**kubernetesVersion**

+Uncomment the kubernetesVersion if you want to install a specific kubernetes version.

+	kubernetesVersion: "v1.25.4"

 **advertiseAddress**